AtrCheema/SeqMetrics/README.md

     python setup.py install

+You can also install SeqMetrics with all of its dependencies by making use of ``all`` option

+  pip install SeqMetrics[all]

 ## How to Use
 SeqMetrics provides a uniform API for calculation of both regression and classification metrics.